Viasat/halite/doc/halite/halite_err-id-reference.md

 > No such refinement path for $refines-to bounds from spec ':spec-id' to spec ':to-spec-id'.

 ---
+### <a name="h-err/invalid-refines-to-bound-conflict"></a>h-err/invalid-refines-to-bound-conflict

+Propagate cannot use the given bounds because a $refines-to bound specifies a target spec must be :Unset by one entry, but required by another.

+#### Error message template:

+> Cannot provide $refines-to bounds for ':spec-id' that is both required and unset

+---
 ### <a name="h-err/invalid-symbol-char"></a>h-err/invalid-symbol-char

 Only certain characters, in certain sequences are allowed to appear in symbols.